 11 Chicken run

 A large and securely meshed chicken run not only protects your flock from aerial predators, but also gives them much needed safe foraging space outside of the coop.
-Make sure your chook run mesh is galvanised, a strong gauge and at least 10mm x 10mm to keep your hens as safe as possible.
+Make sure your chook run mesh or chicken wire is galvanised, a strong gauge and at least 10mm x 10mm to keep your hens as safe as possible.
 Adding a mesh flooring or a perimeter foundation of concrete, bricks, pavers or timber sleepers will help prevent burrowing nasties from ruining the poultry party.

 12 Secure backyard fencing